 Can real-life experiences genuinely enhance vocabulary in kids?

 Absolutely!
-Real-life experiences provide contextual learning, making word retention more effective.
+Real-life vocabulary activities provide contextual learning, making word retention more effective.
 Activities like museum visits or grocery shopping introduce children to diverse terms in meaningful settings.

 Are digital vocabulary activities as effective as traditional methods?